Types of Coffee: Finding Your Flavor

 A cortado contains an even ratio of steamed milk and espresso in a regular cup.
 It has a flat texture similar to flat white coffee but stronger in taste.

 The most popular variation of cortado is Gibraltar coffee, which became famous in San Francisco.
 The proper way to serve Gibraltar is with a special glass of the same name.
 Unlike regular cortado, it is served cold.

-Kopi Luwak is a type of exotic coffee beans famous for the way it’s produced.
+Kopi Luwak is a type of exotic coffee beans famous for the way they're produced.
 First of all, coffee cherries are fed to Asian palm civets.

 Part coffee and part alcoholic beverage, Irish coffee is one of the world’s most popular liqueur coffees.
 To serve it properly, put around 3 oz. of hot coffee in a traditional Irish coffee mug.
 Then add 1.5 oz. of Irish whiskey and top it all off with an ounce of fresh cream.

-There are other variations such as Jamaican coffee with rum instead of whiskey, Gaelic (highland) coffee with Scotch whiskey.
+There are other variations such as Jamaican coffee with rum instead of whiskey and Gaelic (highland) coffee with Scotch whiskey.